 The course is for-credit, and students will receive a traditional letter grade.

 What is the average age of a scholar?

-The Summer Business Scholars Program's instructional approach emphasizes the strong connections between theoretical learning and practical, hands-on experience.
+Our instructional approach emphasizes the strong connections between theoretical learning and practical, hands-on experience.
 Guest speakers and workshop leaders drawn from Chicago Booth faculty, staff, and alumni will bring their real-world experiences into the classroom, providing a broader context for how course content applies to modern business.

-Meet Our Instructor
+Meet The Instructor

 John McKinney is an Adjunct Associate Professor of Marketing who teaches Marketing Strategy.
 In addition to teaching, he is a partner at UpwardTrend, Inc., a firm that helps clients manage growth issues in turn-around situations, start-ups or new product introductions as well as managing product portfolio issues.
 He also owns 1st StartUP, a platform for providing course materials and tools for entrepreneurship classes.
 McKinney has past experience at Booth as a Marketing Instructor in the College and in the Summer Business Scholars Program and has helped develop classes for Executive Education and advanced classes for the MBA program including New Product Development and Entrepreneurial Marketing.
 He has been a mentor and judge for several business plan competitions and serves on several start-up advisory boards and has been a busy mentor at business incubators and NSF I-Corps programs.